English Language: A-level

 In this course we will study English both as a medium of communication and as a topic in its own right.
 Using a multitude of texts, we will consider the roots of English, explore theories about its influence on our attitudes, and evaluate different views of its power and usage - both positive and negative!

-Students are encouraged to apply skills learned in lessons to everyday material but we ask students all to have a copy of the Language Handbook (Clayton, D. 2018.
+There are no set texts to study and students are encouraged to apply skills learned in lessons to everyday material.
+We ask students all to have a copy of the Language Handbook (Clayton, D. 2018.
 (2nd ed.)
 London: English & Media Centre.)

 Language is more than a tool for communication, it shapes our thoughts and in doing so it shapes our world.